g-leech/argmin-gravitas/_posts/2013-06-14-limits-to-self-invention.markdown

 <br />
 <li><i><a href="http://en.wikipedia.org/wiki/Turing_test">Turing</a> thesis:</i> A necessary test for identity is to "fool" those who already have the identity.
 What passes is close enough.</li>
 <br /><br>
-<li><i>Macht Thesis</i>: Given certain constraints, with enough perseverence, you can <i>choose</i> what you like.
+<li><i>Macht Thesis</i>: Within constraints, with enough perseverence, you can <i>choose</i> what you like.
 Among good people, <em>that's</em> actually the lion's share of who you are.
-Let social identity be fluid and performative and all that stuff: impose it on yourself if you want.
+Treat identity as fluid and performative and all that stuff: and impose it on yourself if you want.
 On top of your nature, metapreferences can become second nature.</li>
 </ul>
-<br /><br>

 <br>